infozenfrance/Phraseanet-Docs/en/User/Guide/Stats.rst

 .. topic:: The essential

     A lot of statistics are available in Phraseanet.
-In Production, stats on the documents are published in the tabs of the detailed view.
+In Production, statistics on the documents are published in the tabs of the detailed view.

     **Report** gives more detailed informations on the site's activity.